 Haskell Invitational history

-The Haskell Invitational (Stakes) has seen the race favorite win exactly 50% of its races (26-of-52) including in the last two years.
-Maximum Security (4/5) held off a bid by Mucho Gusto to win last year, and 2018 winner Good Magic (1/2) rolled to a three-length victory as the heavy favorite.
-The race has been decided by a nose three times including in 2017 when longshot Girvin (9/1) prevailed.
+The Haskell Invitational (Stakes) has seen the race favorite win almost exactly 50% of its races (27-of-53) including in the last three years.
+Maximum Security (4/5) held off a bid by Mucho Gusto to win in 2019, and 2018 winner Good Magic (1/2) rolled to a three-length victory as the heavy favorite.
+The race has been decided by a nose three times including in 2017 when long shot Girvin (9/1) prevailed.

 The first 3-year-old classic winner to also win the Haskell was Coastal in 1979.
 He won that year’s Belmont Stakes.